galacticue06/Sunfish-NNUE/README.md

 # Run it!

 Sunfish is self contained in the `sunfish.py` file from the repository.
-I DON'T recommend running it with `pypy` or `pypy3` due to slow NN probing of PyPy.
+I DON'T recommend running it with `pypy` or `pypy3` due to slow NN probing compared to `python`.

 You can [play sunfish now on Lichess](https://lichess.org/@/sunfish-engine) (requires log in) or play against [Recursing's Rust port](https://github.com/Recursing/sunfish_rs), also [on Lichess](https://lichess.org/@/sunfish_rs), which is about 100 ELO stronger.